-Adverse Finding means a finding by a Disciplinary Tribunal that a Member or Member Firm has committed Misconduct, or has failed to comply with any of his or its obligations under paragraphs 14(1) or 14(2).
+Adverse Finding means a finding by a Disciplinary Tribunal that a Member has committed Misconduct, or has failed to comply with any of his obligations under paragraphs 14(1) or 14(2).

 Appeal Tribunal means a tribunal appointed by the Convener under paragraph 10(7)(ii) to consider an appeal against a decision of a Disciplinary Tribunal.